mrossini-ethz/parseq/README.md

  * `#(1 2 3)` matches the the subsequence `#(1 2 3)` in a vector or the item `#(1 2 3)` in a list
  * `5` matches the number 5

-Terminal expressions allow for mor elaborate specifications:
+Terminal expressions allow for more elaborate specifications:

  * `(char "a-zA-D7-9.,;<=>-")` matches any character from the characters or character ranges in the given string